 Have you ever been swept off your feet by a wonderful new man who just seems to completely ‘get’ you?
 He’s so attentive, so charming and all this attention and charm in the first flush of love is overwhelming.
 Can this be it?
 It must be.

 It’s powerfully seductive for a woman when a man showers her with romantic attention.
 And not just once, but over a period of days and weeks.
-He calls every day, texts in the morning and last thing at night, tells her he’s never met a woman who made him feel so happy, that he can’t wait to see her again.
+He calls every day, he texts in the morning and again last thing at night.
+He cooks perfect candlelit dinners, buys beautiful expensive gifts and tells her he’s never met a woman who made him feel so happy.
+At every parting he says he can’t wait to see her again.

 It makes her feel appreciated and valued.

 Soon she translates the attention into genuine feelings on his part; and why shouldn’t she?
 After all, he keeps telling her that he’s sure he’s found his soul mate and that they are meant to be together.

 …And So Dangerous